you accept that the potential for a problem exists.

 No Tolerance for Unrepentant Sins

-Matthew 18:15-17, Luke 17:3-4, 1 Corinthians 5, Ephesians 5, 1 Thessalonians 4:1-12, 1 Timothy 5:20, Titus 1:6, and 1 John 1:5-10 all tell us that unrepentant sin should not be tolerated in the church, particularly sexual sin.
+Matthew 18:15-17, Luke 17:3-4, Romans 16:17-18, 1 Corinthians 5, Ephesians 5, 1 Thessalonians 4:1-12, 1 Timothy 5:20, Titus 1:6, and 1 John 1:5-10 all tell us that unrepentant sin should not be tolerated in the church, particularly sexual sin.
 True repentance requires an honest confession of wrong done and a sincere demonstration of a change in behavior over an extended period of time.
-Abuse perpetrated by supposedly repentant, redeemed Christians should not be treated as ordinary sin.
+Abuse perpetrated by supposedly already repentant, redeemed Christians should not be treated as ordinary sin that can be forgiven by the mere words of an insincere confession.
 Abusers should not be too easily shown grace while being allowed to continue in their positions of authority or opportunity to abuse.
-Forgiving and restoring an abusive person to the environment where the abuse was done will only encourage the abusive patterns to resume and likely embolden the abuser.
+Forgiveness does not mean the elimination of consequences.
+Forgiving and restoring an abusive person to the environment where the abuse occurred will only encourage the abusive patterns to resume and likely embolden the abuser.
+Restoration to a right relationship with God or with the persons sinned against through confession and repentance does not mean a restoration to a position of spiritual authority is appropriate.
 No secular business leader with any degree of moral or ethical integrity would tolerate toxic and abusive behavior in their working environment, so why would churches so easily forgive and allow an abusive person to remain part of their church or ministry?

 The current #metoo and #churchtoo social media movements are showing that hidden abuse is widespread and has been going on for a long time, even in our churches.
 As a result of the stories now being told, both of recent occurrences and of some abuse occurring many years ago, we should be realizing that abusers have been allowed to remain in the church with no accountability for far too long.
 Not only has there been egregious misconduct and criminal abuse engaged in by pastors and ministry leaders, but many of these occurrences have been covered up or quietly mishandled by the elders/deacons to whom the abuses were reported.
 Too often the abuser was allowed to escape necessary justice while feigning repentance and then continuing on in ministry, only to repeat offend sometime later.
 Because of the brave souls finally coming out to tell their stories, abusers are being called out and in some cases justice is at last being served.

-Covert Narcissistic Abuse, Clergy Sexual Misconduct, Domestic Violence, and Child Abuse are deeply hurtful offenses to those being victimized, as well as to victims’ families and often friends.
+Covert Narcissistic Abuse, Clergy Sexual Misconduct, Domestic Violence, and Child Abuse are deeply hurtful offenses to those being victimized, as well as to victims’ families, friends, and communities.
 Those who willfully engage in such activity while posing as good Christians or good Christian leaders should have no place in the true community of repentant and redeemed followers of Christ.
 These wolves need to be identified early before they do significant damage to even their first victim.
-These wolves need to identified and removed from the flock as quickly as possible.
+These wolves need to be identified and removed from the flock as quickly as possible.

 It is the sacred duty of every good shepherd to protect his or her flock from these wolves.